abdulrahim2002/matchskill/README.md

    model
-2. Abstract syntax tree can now be generated on the fly, rather than first downloading the file from github and then running the AST generation program on the downloaded file.
-It can now be directly passed the AST generate function as a string and it would return the AST object
+2. Abstract syntax tree can now be generated on the fly, rather than first downloading the file from github and then running the AST generation function on the downloaded file.
+It can now be directly passed the AST generation function as a string.
 3. Some of the functionalities might not work as expected

 ### Running the notebooks